Tax Planning: 6 Savings Considerations for Multinational Companies

 The FDII deduction is a new benefit for C corporations that make sales from the United States to foreign persons.
 The deduction is based on qualifying foreign sales made or services provided and is reduced by profit deemed attributable to tangible production assets located in the United States.

-For more information about FDII, read this article or watch this on-demand webcast.
+For more information about FDII, read this article.

 Opportunities